Depression and Schema Therapy

 Schema therapy has been demonstrated to be useful in the treatment of depression in a number of research investigations.
 These studies have been conducted on several different types of psychological disorders.
 The treatment’s efficacy was analyzed by a meta-analysis.

-Schema therapy for depression
+Schema Therapy for Depression

 Schema therapy is a type of psychotherapy that investigates how a person’s preexisting mental models affect his or her way of thinking, relating, and coping.
 It is intended to increase an individual’s self-esteem by identifying and modifying maladaptive patterns.